zcash/pasta_curves/book/src/design/implementation/fields.md

 ## Sarkar square-root algorithm (table-based variant)

-We use a technique from [Sarkar2020](https://eprint.iacr.org/2020/1407.pdf) to compute [square roots](../../background/fields.md#square-roots) in `halo2`.
+We use a technique from [Sarkar2020](https://eprint.iacr.org/2020/1407.pdf) to compute [square roots](../../background/fields.md#square-roots) in `pasta_curves`.
 The intuition behind the algorithm is that we can split the task into computing square roots in each multiplicative subgroup.

 Suppose we want to find the square root of $u$ modulo one of the Pasta primes $p$, where